andreas-wagner-dev/object-oriented-learning-journey/blog/good_object_mechanics.md

 # The Mechanics of Good Object

-The central thesis of the blog posts by Yegor Bugayenko and Mihai A. 🇷🇴🇩🇪🇬🇧🇫🇷 is that good objects should always be immutable proxies that animate data, rather than mapping it.
+> The central thesis of the blog posts by Yegor Bugayenko and Mihai A. Rodegbfr is that good objects should always be immutable proxies that animate data, rather than mapping it.

 This holds true even when they represent real-world entities that change frequently, such as a document title (mutable).

 ## 1. The Problem: State vs. Identity

-A typical object consists of identity, state, and behavior.
+* A typical object consists of identity, state, and behavior.

-An object is mutable if its internal encapsulated information (the state) can be changed after creation.
+* An object is mutable if its internal encapsulated information (the state) can be changed after creation.

 **Requirement:**